FREE SHIPPING FOR ORDERS R500 OR MORE

 PCOS Treatment in South Africa

 There is no “silver bullet solution” for PCOS.
-PCOS requires a multidimensional approach to its management.
+PCOS requires a multidimensional approach to its management and treatment.
 This approach starts with a:

 If you’re willing to relook at your diet and start a simple exercise programme, you can gain a great deal of control over your PCOS symptoms.
 Insulin resistance causes many PCOS symptoms, and diet and exercise help control Insulin Resistance.